 Wrap up Video for World Benzodiazepine Day featuring REST

 Article featuring one of the members of REST:

-REST represented at the AGM of the APPG for Prescribed Drug Dependence (PDD) followed by a meeting on opioid painkiller dependence (OPD) on October 19th at the House of Lords.
+REST at the AGM of the APPG for Prescribed Drug Dependence (PDD) followed by a meeting on opioid painkiller dependence (OPD) on October 19th at the House of Lords.
 Thank you Matthew!